Talking to children about erections | Helpful tips & advice

 Child erections usually happen for no particular reason at all.

-We call these a spontaneous or involuntary erection ie when the penis becomes erect for no particular reason.
-Sometimes it can happen when they are overexcited during play or other intense occasions eg birthday parties.
+We call these a spontaneous or involuntary erection, i.e. when the penis becomes erect for no particular reason.
+Sometimes, it can happen when they are overexcited during play or other intense occasions, such as birthday parties.
 It can also happen when they have a full bladder and need to go to the toilet.
-As your child gets older and goes through puberty, voluntary erections begin to happen ie. they begin to happen more frequently because of sexual thoughts and feelings.
+As your child gets older and goes through puberty, voluntary erections begin to happen, i.e. they start to happen more frequently because of sexual thoughts and feelings.

-Puberty is that time when the body starts to change into an adult body that is capable of reproducing.
-Which means that as well as being fertile and having an adult body, the brain also changes.
-Which means that for the first time, your child will start to have sexual thoughts and feelings, resulting in an erection.
+Puberty is the time when the body starts to change into an adult body that is capable of reproducing.
+This means that as well as being fertile and having an adult body, the brain also changes.
+This means that for the first time, your child will start to have sexual thoughts and feelings, resulting in an erection.

 They’ll still have spontaneous or involuntary erections that happen for no particular reason, but these will now start occurring more frequently, often in the wrong place or time.
 And eventually, as they progress through puberty, spontaneous erections become less common.

-And as they go through puberty, kids will notice morning erections, ie. erections that happen on waking up in the morning.
-This is often referred to as morning wood and can happen for a range of different reasons.
-So if you’re unsure about how to explain morning wood to your child, just explain that it happens to lots of kids and it means that their penis is working properly.
+As they go through puberty, kids will notice morning erections, i.e., erections that happen upon waking up in the morning.
+This is often called morning wood and can happen for various reasons.
+So if you’re unsure about how to explain morning wood to your child, just explain that it happens to lots of kids, and it means that their penis is working properly.

 What about erections that happen when changing nappies or at bath time?